-Exposure: Aperture, Shutter Speed & ISO
+Exposure Control: Aperture, Shutter Speed & ISO

 Getting the right exposure is fundamental in photography.
 It’s like getting your balance in riding a bike, you’re never going to win a competition unless you have the awareness of your balance from the get-go.
 Three settings will factor into your exposure: Aperture, Shutter Speed and ISO.